nathcakes/fresh-portfolio/posts/growth-this-year.md

 ---
-title: Reflection on my growth throughout 2023
+title: Reflection On My Growth Throughout 2023
 published_at: 2023-09-25T22:29:11Z
 snippet: A reflection on my growth throughout 2023 and comparing my skills to the self-assessment I took at the start of the year.
 status: published